 Chief of Medical Staff, Hospitalist, Emergency Medicine, Primary Care

-She currently holds privileges at St. Vincent Hospital and at St. Anthony’s Summit Medical Center in Frisco Colorado.
+She currently holds privileges at St. Vincent Health and at St. Anthony’s Summit Medical Center in Frisco Colorado.

 Joette Eyser, MS NP-C RNFA CNOR,

 Emergency and Family Medicine

 David Cimino, PT, DPT, SCS, CSCS

 Dave has always valued an active lifestyle and wants to enable individuals to stay active for as long as they desire.
 He loves working directly with individuals and values assisting them to improve their quality of life.